 Steps to be taken in case Material Is Released or Spilled: Sweep or vacuum up for recovery and disposal.
 Avoid creating dusty conditions whenever feasible.
 Maintain good housekeeping to avoid accumulation of product dust on exposed surfaces.
-Use approved filtering face piece respirator ("dust mask") or higher levels of respiratory protection as indicated and goggles where ventilation is not possible and exposure limits may be exceeded or for additional worker comfort.
+Use approved filtering facepiece respirator ("dust mask") and goggles where ventilation is not possible and exposure limits may be exceeded or for additional worker comfort.